Super Searchers & Meet LEO

+Following the success of 2023’s program, the 2025 version of Super Searchers has been revised and expanded to include information created through generative AI.
 The Super Searchers training and toolkit provide resources for Google users to understand the context that surrounds what they find when searching the Web.
 Built on work developed by University of Washington researcher Mike Caulfield, this can be a useful resource for library workers as they perform their own duties and help patrons think critically about the information they consume.
-PLA presents the toolkit here along with additional context and resources for library workers.

 We want to hear from you!
 How do you engage patrons regarding misinformation?
 Do you have stories to share—positive or negative?
 Send your anecdotes or questions to project coordinator Toby Greenwalt.